 There are many others.
-We suggest every firm allocate 2-4% of their current year gross revenues to strategic initiatives.
+We suggest every firm allocate 2-4% of their current year's gross revenues to strategic initiatives.
 Firms that have a capitalization policy are better able to make strategic investments.

-When building an economic model, we recommend you consider a minimum acceptable level of profit before paying incentive compensation.
+When building an economic model, we recommend you consider a minimum acceptable profit level before paying incentive compensation.
 A threshold percentage of revenue or an absolute dollar value can work.

 Setting threshold profitability forces a firm to consider the value they offer to the attorneys who work with the firm.
-For example, a firm may command a higher threshold profit if they can provide lawyers with better revenue generating opportunities than are readily available in the marketplace.
-Put a steady stream of work together with a high billing rate and the threshold can expand.
-Alternatively, firms that provide less value or lower rate structure, may have to live a lower threshold profit.
+For example, a firm may command a higher threshold profit if it can provide lawyers with better revenue-generating opportunities than are readily available in the marketplace.
+Put a steady stream of work together with a high billing rate, and the threshold can expand.
+Alternatively, firms that provide less value or lower rate structure may have to live with a lower threshold profit.

 Accounting and financial modeling can only take you so far.
-Setting a threshold profit is a strategic exercise and a valuation of the firms collective offering to attorneys.
-A difficult part is to decide whether the threshold profit level should apply uniformly across lawyers and practice areas within the firm.
+Setting a threshold profit is a strategic exercise and a valuation of the firm's collective offering to attorneys.
+A tricky part is deciding whether the threshold profit level should apply uniformly across lawyers and practice areas within the firm.
 In our experience, some variation in threshold profit is necessary.

-For example, higher billing rate or experienced lawyers can more easily meet the threshold profit targets than lawyers working on lower rate clients.
-If it is strategically preferable to hold different practice areas to different standards, the threshold profit will vary.
-Much also depends on how much control practice areas have over their overhead spend.
+For example, higher billing rates or experienced lawyers can more easily meet the threshold profit targets than lawyers working on lower-rate clients.
+The threshold profit will vary if it is strategically preferable to hold different practice areas to different standards.
+Much also depends on how much control practice areas have over their overhead spending.

 The easy part is to define the level of threshold profit.
 Much of this economic modeling is a result of manipulating the components.
-For example, if market wages for working attorneys average 35% of the amount a firm can charge clients for their services, the model must recognize this level of compensation and management must look elsewhere for improvements.
+For example, suppose market wages for working attorneys average 35% of the amount a firm can charge clients for their services.
+In that case, the model must recognize this level of compensation, and management must look elsewhere for improvements.